microsoft/mlops-aisearch-pull/README.md

 ### Configuration

-- Created a `.env` file based on `.env.sample` and populate the appropriate values.
+- Create an `.env` file based on `.env.sample` and populate the appropriate values.
 - Modify `config/config.yaml` to meet any changes that have been made within the project.

 ### Upload test data